 When October hits, my inner Kevin McCallister is itching to get out and spread some Christmas joy.
 For most people though, it’s still a bit too soon to be uttering words such as tinsel and mince pie.
 Therefore I tend to put all of my festive fever into celebrating halloween with a bang.
 Luckily for me (and you) Liverpool has plenty of spooky shenanigans to keep you occupied over the most chilling celebration of all.

 Shiverpool has become a bit of a local Liverpool treasure.
 These ghost walks with a twist take you round one of two of Liverpools most historic streets (Hope Street or Castle Street) and are filled with tales of years gone by.
 How true the stories are is up to you to decide but the theatrical hosts and characters that pop up along the way ensure a fun-filled night full of jumps and laughs aplenty.
-Ideal for date night or as an alternative night out with your mates, you can book your tickets here.
+Ideal for date night or as an alternative night out with your mates.

 Some of the greatest films of all time are tinged with a halloween theme (hello Hocus Pocus) hence why the majority of my October is spent in front of a spooky film, hot chocolate in hand.
 If, however, you actually fancy leaving the house then a creepy cinema trip could be ideal.
 If, like me, you’re more into the cheesy, family-friendly options then HUS is playing everyone’s favourite, Hocus Pocus at 6.30pm on the 31st.